 Connie is very active and her family wants her to be able to learn computing so she can communicate with her family, especially the grandchildren.
 Now she will be able to see the family photos, enjoy face to face skype video chat calls and be part of the family conversations!
 She had been intimidated by the thought of using a computer but her family hopes this will be the answer to their prayers!!!

 Like most computers, Telikins require high-speed Internet connections to fully utilize some features.
-This program is for a free 18.6 inch Telikin Touch touchscreen computer and does not include Internet, phone or other services.
+This program is for a free 22 inch Telikin Elite II touchscreen computer and does not include Internet, phone or other services.
 Venture 3 Systems reserves the right to end or extend this program at any time without notice.
 All or part of entry comments may be used by Venture 3 Systems in promotional material.
-Recipients will be notified by email, letter or phone.
+Recipients will be notified by email, letter or phone and must be willing to provide a photo of the computer in use at their facility.